-A member of the Governing Body/Board, usually the Chair, is nominated to liaise with the local authority (LA) on Child Protection issues and in the event of an allegation of abuse made against the Headteacher.
+A member of the Board of Trustees, usually the Chair, is nominated to liaise with the local authority (LA) on Child Protection issues and in the event of an allegation of abuse made against the Headteacher.

-A member of the senior leadership (SLT) team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Body/Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description.
+A member of the senior leadership (SLT) team has been appointed as the Designated Safeguarding Lead (DSL) by the Board of Trustees who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description.